7 lessons from the full-time freelance blogger - Jobidea24 - Jobidea24 - Learn Everyday New

 They greet me almost exclusively whenever I tell someone what I do for a living.
 It's something I've gotten used to over time.
 "A freelance blogger?
 Can you make money doing this?"

-If someone had told me 12 months ago that they were a freelance blogger, I probably would have reacted just as happily.
+If someone had told me 12 months ago that they were a freelance blogger, I would have reacted just as happily.
 I only recently realized how profitable a freelance blog can be.
 I earn $100 an hour for part of my work.

-It's been quite a learning curve though: in early 2011, I barely knew what a blog was.
+It's been quite a learning curve, though: in early 2011, I barely knew what a blog was.
 I have come a long way since then, and little by little, I have realized a few key things that have brought me to where I am.

-Now I want to share them with you!
+Now, I want to share them with you!

 1. Keep a blog